ArcticMC/Scenarios/descriptions.md

 > You will receive iron armor along with an iron sword, fishing rod, bow, 3 golden apples and 48 arrows to fight against your opponent!

 ### UHC Kit
 > You will be iron gear with Projectile Protection 2 and Protection 2.
+You will have 4 golden apples and 2 golden heads.
 You will also have an iron sword with sharpness one and a bow with power 1, and a stack and a half of arrows.
 (96 arrows).

 ### UHC+ Kit
 > You will receive Protection 2 Diamond helmet, Diamond Chest-plate, and Diamond boots.
 You will also receive Projectile Protection 3 Iron leggings.
 You will have 2 stacks of arrows, along with a Sharpness 2 Diamond sword, and a power 2 bow.
 For your healing, you will have 6 golden apples and 3 golden heads.